luojiahai/luojiahai.github.io/docs/index.md

 features:
   - icon: 🤔
     title: Who am I
-    details: I'm luojiahai.
+    details: I'm luojiahai, from Guangzhou 🇨🇳, and currently based in Melbourne 🇦🇺.
 My personality is INTJ.
-I'm from Guangzhou 🇨🇳 and currently based in Melbourne 🇦🇺.
   - icon: 🔭
     title: What I do
     details: I work in software development and site reliability engineering.
 I'm currently working hard for a living 💰.